-Students are required to take Information Competence (IC) designated courses.
-Students will progressively acquire information competence skills by developing an understanding of information retrieval tools and practices as well as improving their ability to evaluate and synthesize information ethically.
+Students are required to take Information Competence (IC)-designated courses.
+Students will progressively acquire information competence skills by developing an understanding of information retrieval tools and practices, as well as improving their ability to evaluate and synthesize information ethically.

-Subject Explorations (29 Units)
+Subject Explorations (36 units)

 Arts and Humanities coursework helps students to appreciate the rich history and diversity of human knowledge, discourse and achievements of their own and other cultures as they are expressed in the arts, literatures, religions and philosophy.

-Comparative Cultural Studies/Gender, Race, Class, and Ethnicity Studies, and Foreign Languages
+Comparative Cultural Studies/Gender, Race, Class, and Ethnicity Studies, and Foreign Languages (6 units, Section F)

 Comparative Cultural Studies coursework provides students with an introduction to the cultures and languages of other nations and peoples, the contributions and perspectives of cultures other than their own, and how gender is viewed in these cultures.
-Courses in this section will be referred to in this Catalog with the abbreviated phrase, Comparative Cultural Studies.
+Courses in this section will be referred to in this Catalog with the abbreviated phrase Comparative Cultural Studies.

 Up to 6 units of Section F may be used to fulfill the upper division GE requirement.